arqalite/fire-king-guide/src/playing-the-deck/combos/princess-arvata/ulcanix-fire.md

 #### Outcome
 You established board presence and set up a handful of interruptions.
 Under Fuwalos, your opponent drew 2 cards.

-Unfortunately this line doesn't stop Nibiru, as Arvata is the 6th Summon (we had to summon Almiraj first to have a Fire King in the GY before destroying Arvata from deck).
+Unfortunately this line doesn't stop Nibiru, as Arvata is the 6th Summon.

 Some players might misplay and wait for you to over-extend, letting you get Arvata on the field, but in 99% of cases assume the opponent will Nibiru correctly if they have it.